michjk/Question_Classifier_Pytorch/README.md

 ```
 To install python depencies library for this appliaction:
 ```
+pip install http://download.pytorch.org/whl/cu90/torch-0.4.0-cp35-cp35m-linux_x86_64.whl # for CUDA 9 or pip install torch for CUDA 8 pip install cupy-cuda90 # or cupy-cuda80
-pip install cupy-cuda90 (or cupy-cuda80 for installing QRNN) pip install pynvrtc git+https://github.com/salesforce/pytorch-qrnn //(for installing QRNN) python -m spacy download en #for downloading English model for spaCy tokenizer pip install -r requirements.txt
+pip install pynvrtc git+https://github.com/salesforce/pytorch-qrnn # for installing QRNN pip install spacy python -m spacy download en #for downloading English model for spaCy tokenizer pip install cffi # probably not needed by just try pip install -r requirements.txt
 ```
-If it fails, please look requirements.txt and install one by one.
+If it fails, please look at requirements.txt and install one by one.

 ## Dataset
 The dataset should be seperated into training file and test file in CSV format.